 If you haven’t seen my colleague Ben Irving’s Network of the Future blog, I recommend you check it out.
 In this blog I’ll share what we’ve accomplished so far in terms of the new WAN architecture Ben describes here.

-Cisco IT is transitioning our corporate network to Cisco Digital Network Architecture (DNA), along with a parallel transition to Cisco DNA Center to complement our network management strategy.
+Cisco IT is transitioning our corporate network to Cisco Digital Network Architecture (Cisco DNA), along with a parallel transition to Cisco DNA Center to complement our network management strategy.